jibingl/openssl-cheat-sheet/README.md

-# openssl-cheat-sheet
+# Openssl-cheat-sheet
-A collection of Openssl commands retrived from the online source of [albertx](https://cheatography.com/albertx/cheat-sheets/openssl/).
+A collection of `openssl` commands retrived from the online source of [albertx](https://cheatography.com/albertx/cheat-sheets/openssl/).

 ## Basic
 Descriptions | cmd syntax |